Allisterh/Cointegration_combcoint/README.md

 ## Overview

-`combcoint` is package which provides, among other things, the *Combining non-cointegration tests* of Bayer and Hanck.
+`combcoint` is an `R` package which provides, among other things, the *combined non-cointegration tests* of Bayer and Hanck.
 The following cointegration tests are implemented:

--   `bayerhanck()` to perform the *Combining non-cointegration test* which is implemented in two different versions, see the help file, with the command `?bayerhnack()` for more information
+-   `bayerhanck()` to perform the *Combining non-cointegration test* which is implemented in two different versions.
 -   `boswijk()` to perform the Boswijk cointegration test
--   `banerjee()` to perform the banerjee cointregration test
+-   `banerjee()` to perform the Banerjee cointregration test
+-   `englegraner()` to perform the Engel-Granger cointregration test
+-   `johansen()` to perform the Johansen cointregration test

 ## Installation